 - Returning the deposit – Landlords must return their tenant’s security deposit within 21 days.

-It’s important that investment property owners and landlords understand the state’s landlord-tenant laws and other rental policies.
+It’s important that investment property owners and landlords understand the state’s landlord-tenant laws, early lease termination, and other rental policies.
 You should also make sure to check them regularly as they can be subject to change.

 For expert help in the California landlord-tenant laws or any other aspect of rental management, Keyrenter Property Management San Diego can help.
 Contact us for more info!